learn-co-curriculum/dsc-probability-mass-function-lab/README.md

           27: 6, 32: 12, 37: 8, 42: 3, 47: 2 }
 ```

-Following the approach seen in the previous lesson, calculate the pmf by normalizing each size.
+Following the approach seen in the previous lesson, calculate the PMG by normalizing each size.

 ```python